jeremiah-c-leary/vhdl-style-guide/docs/port_map_rules.rst

 |phase_6| |error|

-This rule checks the port name is uppercase.
+This rule checks the port names have proper case.

-Indexes on ports will not be uppercased.
+Refer to the section `Configuring Uppercase and Lowercase Rules <configuring.html#configuring-uppercase-and-lowercase-rules>`_ for information on changing the default case.

 **Violation**